Smart Meter Installation Costs

 You'll be glad to hear that a smart meter installation does not cost anything upfront and is supplied and installed by your energy supplier.

-The average cost of a smart meter is added into your energy bill the same way as a standard meter is, averaging at around £30-70 per household, per month.
+The average cost of a smart meter is added to your energy bill the same way as a standard meter is, averaging at around £30 to £70 per household per month.

 However, the price can differ depending on the size of the house and how much gas and electricity gets used, as well as the specific energy company, type of smart meter and the accessibility of your home.